estebanchos/the-office-game-api/README.md

   * Users need to match the quote to the correct character.
   * More points are awarded for faster answers.
   * Users can enter the leaderboard and will see an alert letting them know their position on the leaderboard.
-* *Note: Post hackathon, we cleaned up some of the remaining bugs and improved the styling of the web app a bit to keep our code as close as what we presented in the hackathon.*
+* *Note: Post hackathon, we cleaned up some of the remaining bugs and improved the styling of the web app just a bit, because we wanted to keep our code as close as what we presented in the hackathon.*

 ## Features
 * Multiple-question trivia game